luciendgolden/evaluation-pipeline-2025/README.md

 Download the `evaluation_data` folder in [this OSF directory](https://osf.io/ryjfm/).
 Place it in the root directory of this repository.

-Due to large file sizes and license restrictions, we do not provide images in the OSF directory.
+Due to large file sizes and license restrictions, we do not provide images in the OSF directory of the evaluation tasks for the multimodal track.
 Instead, we link to HuggingFace datasets, two of which require approval (which is immediate).
-Go to these URLs:
+Go to this URL to download this dataset:
 - [Winoground](https://huggingface.co/datasets/facebook/winoground)

+Furthermore, the EWoK data requires agreeing to the terms & conditions on the HuggingFace Hub, which can be agreed to here:
 - [EWoK](https://huggingface.co/datasets/ewok-core/ewok-core-1.0)

 On both pages, make sure you're logged in to your HuggingFace account, and request approval.
 Then, in your terminal, log in to your account using `huggingface-cli login`, and enter your HuggingFace login token.